earthai-tech/watex/README.md

          -  Locally Linear Embedding (LLE)
 * **Note**

-    Actually only the supervised part including [SVMs](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) works properly and the developement with pure Python is still ongoing.
+    Actually the supervised part works properly and the developement of unsupervised learning and deep learning part will be added as things progress.
-    Other AI algorithms implemented will be added as things progress.
-To handle some functionalities before the full development, please refer to `.checkpoints ` folder.

 ## Data preparation steps